NarendraPatwardhan/earthly/docs/basics/part-3-reducing-code-duplication.md

 ## Reusing Dependencies

 In some cases, the dependencies might be used in more than one build target.
 For this use case, we might want to separate dependency downloading and reuse it.
-For this reason, let's consider breaking this out into a separate build target, called `deps`.
-We can then inherit from `deps` by using the command `FROM +deps`.
+For this reason, let's consider breaking this out into a separate target, called `+deps`.
+We can then inherit from `+deps` by using the command `FROM +deps`.

 `./Earthfile`